-For the owner-oriented programs, Woodbine Racetrack and the HBPA agreed to limit the Ontario Sired purse bonus to horses which have not been claimed, in alignment with the Ontario Bred purse bonus, and reduce funding to stakes purses.
+For the owner-oriented program components, Woodbine Racetrack and the HBPA agreed to limit the Ontario Sired purse bonus to allowance races and reduce funding to stakes purses.
 Fort Erie Race Track reduced allocations to Ontario Bred and Sired purse bonuses and stakes purses.
 These efforts reduced the total allocation to owner-focused program components \$744,000 while maintaining the balance of TIP contributions to each racetrack.
 The Committee agreed on the importance to local horse people of stable purse levels for Ontario Sired and Ontario Bred stakes and, to ensure those races did not see a significant purse drop for the 2024 racing season, delivered a budgeted deficit of \$449,709.